 The employee and employer should first make a reasonable effort to discuss the problem and settle it by mutual agreement.
-(If it is a personal grievance, it must first be raised with the employer within 90 days - Personal Grievances are explained further below.)
+(If it is a personal grievance, it must first be raised with the employer within 90 days (except in the case of allegations of sexual harassment, where the time limit is 12 months) - Personal Grievances are explained further below.)